valentin-harrang/pr-mcp-server/README.md

 ```

 ### 7) create_pr
 - Description: Creates a Pull Request on GitHub using `generate_pr_title` for the title and `generate_pr_description` for the description.
-Automatically analyzes the current Git branch and creates the PR on GitHub.
+Automatically analyzes the current Git branch and creates the PR on GitHub. **Smart handling:** If a PR already exists for the branch (even if closed), it will be reopened and updated instead of failing.
 - **Prerequisites:**
   - Set `GITHUB_TOKEN` environment variable with a GitHub token (or pass `githubToken` parameter)
     - Supports **Personal Access Tokens** (starts with `ghp_`)
     - Supports **Enterprise Tokens** (starts with `github_pat_`)
   - Your branch must be pushed to the remote repository (`git push -u origin <branch-name>`)
   - Repository must have a remote named `origin` pointing to GitHub
+- **Behavior:**
+  - ✅ **No existing PR:** Creates a new PR
+  - ✅ **Closed PR exists:** Reopens the PR and updates its title/description
+  - ✅ **Open PR exists:** Updates the existing PR's title/description
 - Input:
 ```
 {